KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/add-and-activate-coins-on-atomicdex-mobile.md

 </div>

-- Select the coin you want to activate by clicking on left of each coin and press "DONE"
+- Select the coin you want to activate by clicking on the left side of each coin and press "DONE"

 <div style="margin: 2rem; text-align: center; width: 80%">